leonidg/gitdoc/Git.md

 Git is a type of software known as a _version control system_.
 As the name implies, a version control system is a program that keeps track of versions of your files.
 In this context, a _version_ is just a particular state of a file (or collection of files).
 Any change you make could be called a new version.
 A version control system (or VCS) helps you declare, name, and generally manage your files and their different versions.

 In principle, any type of file or collections of files can be managed by a VCS.
 The largest category of people that tend to use a VCS, however, are software developers.
 This is because software developers tend to work in groups on very large collections of files, and even small changes can have huge consequences on how the software works.
-Additionally, most VCS programs (including Git) have functionality for sharing files and their different versions, which is particularly useful for software developers.
+Additionally, most VCS programs (including Git) have functionality for sharing files and their different versions, which is particularly useful for software developers who tend to collaborate in large teams.

 That said, there is nothing really special about code.
 Code is (usually) just text, and a VCS that can manage code well can probably manage any other kind of text well, too.
 So if you have heard of Git but are not a programmer, don't despair!
 Git can be useful for you too.
 For example, if you tend to write essays, notes, or any other kind of text, Git might be the tool for you.

 Just one caveat: For various reasons, Git is **not** good at working with binary files.
 Binary files are any files that are not just plain text (e.g. you couldn't open them in TextEdit on OS X or Notepad on Windows).
-Microsoft Word files, for example, while "text files," also contain lots of formatting and other data that don't make them suitable for Git.
+Microsoft Word files, for example, while full of "text," also contain lots of formatting and other data that don't make them suitable for Git.
 You'll need to be working with plain text.
 That said, there are many VCS-like features in those programs too; think about "Track Changes" in Microsoft Word.

 ## About this document

 Git is a unique piece of software.
 With breathtaking speed, it has found itself to be **the** standard for code sharing and version control, both in industry and open source communities.
 Several companies have staked massive fortunes on it: [GitHub](https://github.com), for instance, now uses it to host much of the systems and frameworks that collectively make up the modern web, not to mention an increasingly large amount of proprietary company code.

 And yet, despite being so widely used, there's a surprising dearth of good documentation about **how** to use it.
 Most existing documentation falls into one of two categories.
 Some pieces, like the [GitHub bootcamp](https://help.github.com/categories/bootcamp/) are essentially quick-and-dirty "tutorials": their goal is to teach users how to accomplish a particular task with Git by listing out a few commands and not really explaining what those commands are doing.
-This works for a little while, but the problem is that Git, while a very powerful tool, has a **horrible** UI.
+This works for a little while, but the problem is that Git, while a very powerful tool, has a **horrible** user interface.
 As a result, it's just a matter of time before users make a mistake and find themselves in a state the tutorial doesn't cover.

 The other type of documentation suffers from the opposite problem: it goes into **too much** detail.
 The best example of this is the ["Git Internals" chapter of the Git Book](http://git-scm.com/book/en/v2/Git-Internals-Plumbing-and-Porcelain).
 It explains in meticulous detail how Git works under the hood.
 By the end of it, you're either bored or fascinated, but you've certainly forgotten what task you were trying to accomplish in the first place.

 Both of these approaches suffer from the same fundamental problem: they don't capitalize on the fact that Git is not just a powerful tool, but an elegant one.
-While its UI is indeed horrible, the principles behind the tool are remarkably clean and simple.
+While its UI is indeed horrible, the principles behind the tool are clean, simple, and elegant.
 They are concepts that are embodied by the UI (such as it is) and are generic enough to accomplish any task.
-At the same time, it is **not** necessary to understand the program's internals to learn how ot use Git (in fact, doing so can undermine the learning process).
+At the same time, it is **not** necessary to understand the program's internals to learn how to use Git (in fact, doing so can undermine the learning process).
 If you can get past the clunky UI to the underlying principles it is trying to expose, you can learn to use Git well.

 This document aims to teach how to use Git using those principles.